vapniks/comint-outline/README.md

 	  (lambda nil (comint-outline-start "In \\[[0-9]+\\]: .*")))
 ```
 If you don't supply any arguments to `comint-outline-start` it should still work
+in most comint buffers as it uses `comint-prompt-regexp` as the default value for
-in most comint buffers, but you may find that it also treats some output lines as headers,
+`outline-regexp`.
+However, if you find that it treats some output lines as headers,
-and so you may want to specify the value of `outline-regexp` in the first argument.
+you should specify the value of `outline-regexp` in the first argument to `comint-outline-start`.

 The option `comint-outline-override-keys` contains a list of keys to override default
 bindings in `outline-minor-mode-map`, and you can add more as arguments to `comint-outline-start`.